The Autumn Waltz

 "The Autumn Waltz" is a popular song with music by Cy Coleman and lyrics by Bob Hilliard, published in 1956.

 The recording by Tony Bennett was released by Columbia Records as catalog number 40770.
-It first reached the Billboard magazine charts on November 17, 1956 and lasted 4 weeks on the chart.
-On the Disk Jockey chart, it peaked at #18; on the composite chart of the top 100 songs, it reached #41.
+It first reached the Billboard charts on November 17, 1956 and lasted four weeks on the chart.
+On the Disk Jockey chart, it peaked at No. 18; on the composite chart of the top 100 songs, it reached No. 41.